kellikells/we-share/README.md

 - Share with those you live with so you're all aware of what you have/don't have/need

+- Using JWT secure token to act as a protocol to communicate between the client and server.

 ============================================================

 ## Created With:
+- JWT for authentication

 - MongoDB
 - Next.js
     - React useState, useEffect, useContext, useReducer hooks
 - TailwindCSS

 =============================================================